 A student may appeal an academic action if he/she believes extenuating circumstances or unusual hardship affected his or her ability to achieve the minimum academic standard.
 A written appeal must be submitted to the Director of Records and Registration 14 days prior to the official first day of class during a term.
 The appeal must outline the reasons for the request in addition to submitting any supporting documentation.
-The Academic Review Committee will review the appeal and make a final determination regarding the action.
-The Director of Records and Registration will notify the student of the Committee's decision.
-Students receiving Veterans Education benefits will not be certified to the Department of Veterans Affairs if enrollment is based on a second consecutive waiver of Academic Suspension
+The Academic Appeals Committee will review and make a final determination regarding the action; notification will be sent to the student regarding the decision.

+Students receiving Veterans Education benefits will not be certified to the Department of Veterans Affairs if enrollment is based on a second consecutive waiver of Academic Suspension.